junnjiee/obsidian-todobar-plugin/README.md

-Mini side-quest to figure out how to build a Obsidian plugin.
+Side-quest to figure out how to build a Obsidian plugin.